hmrc/ctc-traders-example-java-client/README.md

 The Common Transit Convention Traders API uses the OAuth2 protocol via the Government Gateway to authenticate users.
 Users must also be enrolled to NCTS.

-This version of the code so far only demonstrates how to
+This version of the code so far only demonstrates how to;
 - redirect to the Government Gateway sign-in pages
 - submit a sample IE015 XML

 We are working on other pages to retrieve and updated departure movements.

-There's no plans to create example pages for arrival movements because the principle is the same as departures.
+There are no plans to create example pages for arrival movements because the principle is the same as departures.

 ## The Example Application